National Computer Security Day

 One strategy is to mix upper and lowercase letters with symbols, as this can be harder to guess and also difficult to hack – and passwords increase in difficulty the longer they are.
 Surprisingly, it doesn’t seem that everyone would think to do this, because “123456” and “password” have remained the two most popular passwords for years now.
 And don’t use the same password over and over for every online account you have – this ensures that if someone manages to get into one of your accounts, then they can access all of your accounts.
 Bad idea.
 So make strong passwords, don’t recycle them, and update them regularly.

-Another thing which you can do to celebrate Computer Awareness Day is to update all of your spyware and malware protection software.
+Another thing that you can do to celebrate Computer Awareness Day is to update all of your spyware and malware protection software.
 Follow up with thorough scans, and you should have a more secure computer or device as an end result.
 While you may be aware that computers require such protection, you should also remember that your other devices such as tablets and smartphones are also vulnerable to malware and spyware – so take the necessary measures to keep them secure.

-You can also observe Computer Security Day by encrypting all of your files and backing them up.
+You can also observe National Computer Security Day by encrypting all of your files and backing them up.
 Your device should give you the option to encrypt all of your files (this is typically found amongst the settings), and then it’s your choice whether to go for a physical device such as an external hard drive or USB drive or for any of the numerous online cloud storage options.
 Many of these offer encrypted storage, and while Google’s Drive is probably the best-known, it’s far from the only player in the field.
 And most of the cloud storage options are free up to a certain limit.

-So remember Computer Security Day, and observe it in whatever way you can because online safety and security are important things.
+So remember National Computer Security Day, and observe it in whatever way you can because online safety and security are important things.
 But maybe you’re a Luddite, and don’t interact with computers and smartphones in any way at all, whatsoever – then how did you come across this article?
 See, you are using a computer or another device.
 But is it secure?